hughobrien/psu-constitution/README.md

 	6. This officer will also help in maintaining our social network outlets; the website, Facebook and twitter.

-	7. This officer will sit on the executive which meets once every 2 weeks.
+	7. This officer will sit on the executive which meets once every two weeks.

 4. Faculties Officer:

 	1. This position represents all faculties on the Executive and their own individual faculty on our Council.

-	2. They attend Executive meetings once every 2 weeks.
+	2. They attend Executive meetings once every two weeks.

 	3. They communicate to the exec the concerns and issues of their fellow faculty representatives.